qgis/QGIS-Documentation/docs/user_manual/processing_algs/algs_include.rst

 Geometric predicates
 ====================

+The following section is included in vector selection algorithms such as qgisselectbylocation, qgisextractbylocation and vector general algorithms such as qgisjoinattributesbylocation and qgisjoinbylocationsummary

 **geometric_predicates**

-..
-The following section is included in vector selection algorithms such as qgisselectbylocation, qgisextractbylocation
+Geometric predicates are boolean functions used to determine the spatial relation a feature has with another by comparing whether and how their geometries share a portion of space.

 .. figure:: /docs/user_manual/processing_algs/img/selectbylocation.png
    :align: center

-   In this example, the dataset from which we want to select (the *source vector layer*) consists of the green circles, the orange rectangle is the dataset that it is being compared to (the *intersection vector layer*).
+   Looking for spatial relations between layers

+Using the figure above, we are looking for the green circles by spatially comparing them to the orange rectangle feature.
 Available geometric predicates are:

 *Intersect*
   Tests whether a geometry intersects another.
 Returns 1 (true) if the geometries spatially intersect (share any portion of space - overlap or touch) and 0 if they don’t.
-In the picture above, this will select circles 1, 2 and 3.
+In the picture above, this will return circles 1, 2 and 3.

 *Contain*
   Returns 1 (true) if and only if no points of b lie in the exterior of a, and at least one point of the interior of b lies in the interior of a.
-  In the picture, no circle is selected, but the rectangle would be if you would select it the other way around, as it contains a circle completely.
+  In the picture, no circle is returned, but the rectangle would be if you would look for it the other way around, as it contains circle 1 completely.
   This is the opposite of *are within*.

 *Disjoint*
   Returns 1 (true) if the geometries do not share any portion of space (no overlap, not touching).
-  Only circle 4 is selected.
+  Only circle 4 is returned.

 *Equal*
   Returns 1 (true) if and only if geometries are exactly the same.
-  No circles will be selected.
+  No circles will be returned.

 *Touch*
   Tests whether a geometry touches another.
 Returns 1 (true) if the geometries have at least one point in common, but their interiors do not intersect.
-  Only circle 3 is selected.
+  Only circle 3 is returned.

 *Overlap*
   Tests whether a geometry overlaps another.
 Returns 1 (true) if the geometries share space, are of the same dimension, but are not completely contained by each other.
-Only circle 2 is selected.
+Only circle 2 is returned.

 *Are within*
   Tests whether a geometry is within another.
 Returns 1 (true) if geometry a is completely inside geometry b.
-Only circle 1 is selected.
+Only circle 1 is returned.

 *Cross*
   Returns 1 (true) if the supplied geometries have some, but not all, interior points in common and the actual crossing is of a lower dimension than the highest supplied geometry.
-For example, a line crossing a polygon will cross as a line (selected).
-Two lines crossing will cross as a point (selected).
+For example, a line crossing a polygon will cross as a line (true).
+Two lines crossing will cross as a point (true).
-  Two polygons cross as a polygon (not selected).
+  Two polygons cross as a polygon (false).
+  In the picture, no circles will be returned.

 **end_geometric_predicates**